Tooth Fillings in Houston TX

 We don’t recommend amalgam fillings, and we don’t use them anymore.
 A few decades back, these mercury silver base fillings were the only option to restore damaged teeth.
 However, in addition to being unaesthetic due to their metallic appearance, research has also shown that these materials are not safe for use in the oral cavity.

-These are tooth colored fillings which comprise of glass powder which is mixed with a mild acid.
+These are tooth-colored fillings which comprise glass powder which is mixed with a mild acid.
 These materials are commonly used restoring teeth cavities in children or for temporary restorations.

 One of the unique features of glass ionomer fillings is that they release fluoride ions into the oral cavity, which are helpful in killing bacteria which cause cavities.
 They are also helpful in making teeth stronger and more resistant against development of cavities.